 - Academic probation may affect a student's eligibility to participate in varsity athletic sports.

 Students who are enrolled in a dual degree program and are placed on academic probation must schedule a meeting with the Office of Undergraduate Academic Affairs.

 Students who are on academic probation for two consecutive semesters are candidates for academic suspension from Illinois Tech.

-The progress of non-degree students also is reviewed, and any student who does not maintain good academic standing is subject to being placed on probation or academic suspension A student placed on academic suspension by the university may petition the Academic Standing Committee to review the suspension.
+The progress of non-degree students also is reviewed, and any student who does not maintain good academic standing is subject to being placed on probation or academic suspension.
+A student placed on academic suspension by Illinois Tech may petition the Academic Standing Committee to review the suspension.
 The student must present substantial academic or other relevant new evidence not available at the time of suspension in support of the petition for reinstatement.
 The chair of the Academic Standing Committee will determine whether the new documentation warrants a further review of the case.